yml/sandbox/concurrency/README.md

 **pypy**

-* 22 000 req/s
+* ~22 000 req/s

 **GO**

-* 21 000 req/s
+* ~21 000 req/s

-pypy is faster than go by a small margin, as far as I am concerned I would say that the 3 solutions are within the same order of magnitude.
+pypy is faster than go by a small margin but as far as I am concerned I would say that the 3 solutions are within the same order of magnitude.

-## concurency
+## concurrency

 The beauty of GO is that it only takes 2 letters to move from the synchronous to a concurrent version `go` in front of the function call to `fibHandler(conn)`.
 In addition of this simplicity there is one obvious way to do it.

 The python equivalent is way harder to pull off, one could argue that it is probably out of reach for a huge portion of experimented python developer.
 David Beazley illustrates very well the phenomenal diversity of approaches that could be taken, all broken to some extend.
 I am sure some other candidates comes to your mind: asyncio, twisted, tornado, ...

-Below you can see how the couroutines version with a zest of ProcessPoolExecutor.
+Below you can see the coroutines version with a zest of ProcessPoolExecutor.

 ```
+@syntax:python
 from socket import *
 from collections import deque
 from concurrent.futures import ProcessPoolExecutor as Pool